Faith briefs: Local churches plan services, both in-person and online

 Underwood Lutheran Church

-Underwood Lutheran Church, 10 3rd Ave., will hold Sunday worship opportunities.
-Worship videos are released online at 8 a.m.
-There will not be in-person worship.
-Rev. Scott Dalen will deliver a sermon based on John 1:43-51.
+Underwood Lutheran Church, at 10 3rd Ave., will hold Sunday worship opportunities.
+Worship videos are released online at 8 a.m. and in-person worship begins at 9:30 a.m.
+Rev. Scott Dalen will deliver a sermon based on Mark 1:14-20.

 Fifth Avenue United Methodist Church

-Fifth Avenue United Methodist Church, 1800 5th Avenue, invites the public to participate in our live worship service at 9:30 a.m. on Sunday’s.
-Social distancing will be practiced, and face masks are encouraged, but not required.
+Fifth Avenue United Methodist Church, 1800 5th Avenue, invites the public to participate in live worship service at 9:30 a.m. on Sunday mornings.
+Social Distancing will be practiced, and face masks are required.
 The Sunday worship service will continue to be recorded live and can be viewed on our Facebook page: Fifth Avenue UMC, Council Bluffs.
 The church office can be reached Monday or Thursday from 8 a.m. to 2 p.m. for prayer or other requests at 712-323-7374 or through our email: faumc@msn.com.
 The church is praying for the community and anyone affected by the virus.

 Saint John Lutheran Church